Glossary of Terminology

 Crop: A plant that is cultivated for harvest, like cut flowers or vegetables.

-Days to Emerge: Number of days, on average, that it will take a seedling to emerge from the soil or media in favorable conditions.
+Days to Emerge: Number of days, on average, that it will take a seedling to emerge from the medium in favorable conditions.

 Days to Harvest: Number of days from sowing (or transplant) to harvest.

 Deadheading: Cutting spent flowers off a plant, encouraging the plant to bloom again; extending the bloom period.

 Determinate: Describes tomatoes that stop growing when fruit begins forming from the topmost flower bud, making them more compact at around 3’–4’.
 Most of the crop ripens within a couple weeks time, making these a great choice for canning.

 Direct Sow: Sow seeds directly in their permanent growing space.